ucsb-cs16-sp17/ucsb-cs16-sp17.github.io/_lectures/lect07.md

 * Key ideas: bits can represent ANYTHING.
 With n bits we can represent at most 2^N things
 * Apply above rule to represent characters (ASCII), unicode, colors ....
 * What is signed vs unsigned integer representation
-* Signed representation used by moderm computers: two's complement
+* Signed representation used by modern computers: two's complement
 * The data type of a variable determines its representation in memory AND the number of bits used to store each variable
 * Model of memory